-- 3.1 At the initial interview the member should explain to the directors/debtor the different roles he will perform during the conduct of the case and the different duties and responsibilities that they entail.
-He should point out to the directors/debtor the need for the nominee and supervisor to maintain independence. - 3.2 [IVA] The member should consider the need for separate representation of any third parties who intend to inject funds or who are otherwise affected by the VA.
-Where there is a possibility that a VA may adversely affect a spouse, or a co-owner or other occupier of a dwelling house or other property, the potentially affected party should be advised to take independent advice. - 3.3 [IVA] The member should take all necessary steps to familiarise himself with the debtor's financial circumstances.
-He should satisfy himself that the debtor has received appropriate advice on his position and that all the options available to him and the consequences of his decision to propose a VA have been fully explained to him.
-Unless there are exceptional circumstances, the member, or a suitably experienced member of his staff, should meet the debtor personally and should keep a written record of the meeting.
-The Association of Business Recovery Professionals has produced a booklet entitled "Is a Voluntary Arrangement Right for Me?" explaining the IVA procedure and setting out the alternatives available to insolvent debtors.
-Before deciding on a course of action the debtor should be provided with a copy of the booklet and confirm in writing that he has read and understood it.
+- 14. [IVA] On initial contact with the debtor, the member should offer to meet personally, or arrange for a suitably experienced member of his staff to meet, the debtor.
+If the debtor declines the offer, the member or a suitably experienced member of his staff may conduct the initial interview on the telephone.
+However, if during the telephone interview, the interviewer forms the opinion that either the debtor does not fully understand the matters described in paragraphs 15 to 18 below or that the debtor has not adequately disclosed his financial circumstances, the member should insist that a meeting in person be conducted.
+In view of the complex nature of VAs involving trading individuals or companies, a meeting in person should always be conducted. - 15.
+At the initial interview the member should explain to the directors/debtor the different roles he will perform during the conduct of the case and the different duties and responsibilities that they entail.
+He should point out to the director/debtor the need for the nominee and supervisor to maintain independence. - 16.
+[IVA] The member should consider the need for separate representation of any third parties who intend to inject funds or who are otherwise affected by the VA.
+Where there is a possibility that a VA may adversely affect a spouse, or a co-owner or other occupier of a dwelling house or other property, the potentially affected party should be advised to take independent advice. - 17.
+[IVA] The member should take all necessary steps to familiarise himself with the debtor's financial circumstances.
+He should exercise his professional judgement to satisfy himself that the debtor has received appropriate advice on his position and that all the options available to him and the consequences of his decision to propose a VA have been fully explained to him.
+The Association of Business Recovery Professionals R 3 has produced a booklet entitled "Is a Voluntary Arrangement Right for Me?" explaining the IVA procedure and setting out the alternatives available to insolvent debtors.